The first national conference on farmer cluster groups with Natural England was a ‘swell’ event.

 Farmer clusters represent a tipping point towards the positive – ‘a consortium of the willing putting back more nature than is being taken out’.

-Rob Shepherd (Hants farmer) told us about land managers taking back ‘ownership of conservation’s destiny’ during his deadpan delivery of ‘don’t mention buzzards and badgers’ when getting farmers around the table to identify insects and put £1 for every hectare they own in the #farmercluster kitty.
+Rob Shepherd (Hants farmer) told us about land managers taking back ‘ownership of conservation’s destiny’.
+In a deadpan delivery, he suggested not ‘mentioning buzzards and badgers’ when getting farmers to gather around kitchen tables but focus on identifying insects while putting £1 for every hectare they own in the farmercluster kitty.

-Humour within honesty abounded in refreshing doses which helped us to learn what went wrong, as much as what went right.
-No one knew who their Natural England adviser was, where to find the nearest cluster (see website here) and Heidi Smith, FWAG facilitator, told us that farmers will only hear it from other farmers.
+Humour within honesty abounded in refreshing doses.
+Which helped us to learn what went wrong, as much as what went right.
+Not every one knew who their Natural England adviser was, where to find the nearest cluster (see website here).
+Heidi Smith, FWAG facilitator, told us that farmers tend to only hear it from other farmers.

-That’s if they actually talk to each other as Andrew Paul reported from Suffolk – some shaking hands for the first time over a meeting convened under the eye of respected ‘farmer’ chair, in a safe space – warmed either by an Aga or room in a pub.
+That’s if they actually talk to each other.
+As Andrew Paul reported from Suffolk, some shook hands for the first time over a meeting convened under the eye of trusted and respected chair or facilitator within a ‘safe space’ – warmed either by a kitchen Aga kitchen, pint in a pub or walk in a field.

-And we weren’t all just clustering around safe, easy to access lowlands within range of a Breeding Bird Survey recorder.
-Huge tranches of temperamentally temperate soggy uplands in Nidderdale were receiving attention from groups of land managers (a term I prefer, as it includes those managing woodland and un-farmed areas), bringing gamekeepers in from the cold of culling crows to the warm fold of counting linnets.
+Many spoke about the harder to access uplands, far, far away from the easy range of Breeding Bird Survey volunteer.
+Data recording is important.
+Huge tranches of temperate soggy uplands in Nidderdale were receiving attention from groups of land managers.
+A term I prefer, as it includes those managing woodland and wild areas, bringing gamekeepers in from the cold of culling crows to the warm fold of counting linnets.

 ‘Farmers have had enough of being told what not to do‘ Tara Challoner, a Yorkshire Wildlife Trust facilitator, told us bluntly.
-Farmer clusters are a way of bringing joy back into conservation by choosing and listening to experts, forging ideas together and producing data for the ogre holding the purse strings to Defra: the Treasury.
+Farmer groups are a way of bringing joy back into conservation by choosing and listening to experts: forging ideas together and producing data for the ogre* holding Defra’s purse strings (*The Treasury).

-Of course some of the mainstream media there wanted titillating stuff on badgers to pique their readers’ interest but this day, this idea was all about land managers, as well as people managers, all sharing experiences, airing concerns, and working quietly on an adventurous new way forward for wildlife conservation.
+Some of the mainstream media at the event were after titillating stuff on predators to pique their readers’ interest.
+But this fresh idea is all about land managers and farmers sharing experiences, airing concerns, and working quietly on adventurous new ways forward for wildlife conservation.

 Addendum Result of 600 votes polled on how to best deliver wildlife